|

 Softwoods |

-White Spruce, White Pine, Balsam Fir, Western Red Cedar,
+Yellow Cedar, White Spruce, White Pine, Balsam Fir, Western

 |

-pile of split firewood.
-It takes three face cords to
+of split firewood.
+It takes three face cords to make a full

-can save money if you have the wood dumped, and stack it yourself.
+You can save money if you have the wood dumped, and

-However, one way to know if you're getting a full load is to
+stack it yourself.
+However, one way to know if you're getting a full

-increments to be filled, making sure not too much airspace is
+in 4-foot-by-8-foot increments to be filled, making sure not too much

 Quality:

-fragrance.
-Split and dried wood that has seasoned at least 6
+fresh tree fragrance.
+Split and dried wood that has seasoned at least

-Older wood is also greyish or greyer in color.
-The best way
+wood is also greyish or greyer in color.
+The best way to ensure seasoned

-Chimney Safety Institute of America suggests that if the "seasoned"
+The Chimney Safety Institute of America suggests that

-moisture percentage.
-This service is available to both buyers
+for its wood moisture percentage.
+This service is available to both

 Valley.
 Check with Jackson County services for current certification